fixed expenses versus the price of gas

-Sheri is retired, she owns her own home and sold her business three yeras ago.
-Sheri has savings, gets social security and has a part-time job.
+Sheri is retired, she owns her own home and sold her business three years ago.
+Sheri has savings, gets social security, and has a part-time job.
 She should be set, but she is worried about the economy as well and blames it on the price of gas.
-“Im considering buying another car that gets better gas mileage because my truck gets such lousy mileage.
+“I’m considering buying another car that gets better gas mileage because my truck gets such lousy mileage.
 I have to keep my truck to haul my horses”, said Sheri.
 Sheri looked at her wages and over the last year her wages, including social security only had a 3 percent increase.
-She knew she felt the pinch, but she didnt realize that the reason was that because her earnings didnt match the cost of living index increase at 4.3 percent.
+She knew she felt the pinch, but she didn’t realize that the reason was that because her earnings didn’t match the cost of living index increase at 4.3 percent.

 Wachter commented on the theory, “In the 70s there was stagflation.
-There was inflation and recession and it was 100 percent energy induced.
+There were inflation and recession and it was 100 percent energy induced.
 Today, looking through that lens, energy is a part of the story but a small part of the story.
-There is a loss of confidence in the future strength of the economy and that is energy related.
-The threat is not current, but future as well that contributes to consumer unease.
+There is a loss of confidence in the future strength of the economy and that is energy-related.
+The threat is not current, but the future as well that contributes to consumer unease.
 There has been an increase in interest rates but also wages are trailing inflation.
-The speculative purchase of homes has to come to it’s own end.
-The main story in energy is in large SUVS and demand for cars.”
+The speculative purchase of homes has to come to its own end.
+The main story in energy is in large SUVs and demand for cars.”

 There are analysts that speculate that gas will goes as low as $2.00 a gallon within the next few months and some that say that gas is only dipping for a short time and then going back up.
-These anaylysts mention economic slowdown, earnings slowdown and globabl uncertainty.
-But for homes, this time around, it is the huge supply of inventory of homes, negative sentiment of buyers and a high level of speculative activity.
+These analysts mention economic slowdown, earnings slow down, and global uncertainty.
+But for homes, this time around, it is the huge supply of inventory of homes, negative sentiment of buyers, and a high level of speculative activity.
 While the interest rates were low lots of people purchased homes and that boom is over.